20 Comments

 author

 Thank YOU so much dear Tim!
 I’m so thrilled that you read the whole story.
-And comments mean the world.
+And your thoughtful comments mean the world.
 This story is my longest yet as I’m learning how to write so I appreciate your words even more. 🙏

 Expand full comment